What Is a Network Hub? Uses, Risks, and Better Solutions

 Network hubs offer a small set of practical advantages, particularly in specific constrained use cases:

-- Simplicity: Hubs require zero configuration.
+• Simplicity: Hubs require zero configuration.
 Plug in the cables, and devices are connected.
-There are no VLANs to configure, no access control lists to manage, and no firmware to update.
+There is no virtual LAN (VLAN) segmentation to configure, no access control lists to manage, and no firmware to update.
 For temporary setups or isolated test networks, this plug-and-play behavior eliminates setup overhead entirely.

 Network Hub Security Vulnerabilities